madeso/kodsnack-titles/readme.md

 # titles.py

-Extract titles (and alternative titles) from the kodsnack pod.
+Extract titles (and alternative titles) from the [kodsnack podcast](https://kodsnack.se/international/).

-Make sure you have the episode repo handy.
+Make sure you have the [episode repo](https://github.com/kodsnack/site/) handy.

 ## Examples